Snowstorm, deep freeze leaves four dead in U.S. South

-AUSTIN, Texas (Reuters) - A winter storm that caused at least four deaths in the U.S. South on Wednesday brought record low temperatures to parts of the region, where it coated roads with ice, snapped power lines and prompted schools to close.
+ATLANTA (Reuters) - A winter storm that caused at least four deaths in the U.S. South brought record low temperatures on Wednesday to parts of the region, where it coated roads with ice, snapped power lines and prompted schools to close.

-Frigid temperatures and snow were also forecast for the Mid-Atlantic region and much of New England on Wednesday.
-The National Weather Service issued winter weather advisories and storm warnings for northern Georgia into Virginia and from Massachusetts to Maine, areas that are home to more than 30 million people.
+Frigid temperatures and snow were also forecast for the mid-Atlantic region and much of New England through Thursday.
+The National Weather Service issued winter weather advisories and storm warnings for northern Georgia into Virginia and from Massachusetts to Maine.

 In Georgia, two people were fatally struck by a car that slid on an ice patch near Macon, local media said.